Douglas, Isle of Man

 Douglas was a small settlement until it grew rapidly as a result of links with the English port of Liverpool in the 18th century.
-Further population growth came in the following century, resulting during the 1860s in a staged transfer of the High Courts, the Lieutenant Governor's residence, and finally the seat of the legislature, Tynwald, to Douglas from the ancient capital, Castletown.
+Further population growth came in the following century, resulting during the 1860s in a staged transfer of the High Courts, the Lieutenant Governor's residence (actually located in nearby Onchan), and finally the seat of the legislature, Tynwald, to Douglas from the ancient capital, Castletown.

-The town is the Island's main hub for business, finance, legal services, shipping, transport, shopping, and entertainment.
+The city is the island's main hub for business, finance, legal services, shipping, transport, shopping, and entertainment.
 The annual Isle of Man TT motorcycle races start and finish in Douglas.

+Name

+It is generally agreed that the toponyms of English Douglas and Manx Doolish both come from Proto-Celtic *duboglassio-, where *dubo- (which survives today in Welsh as du and Irish as dubh) meant 'black; deep' and *glassio- (surviving in Welsh glais and Irish glais) meant 'water, river'; thus, it probably meant 'deep river'.
+The name of the city thus came from a nearby river.
+It is a common name for place names around the British Isles, related to other toponyms such as Dyfleis, Dulais, Develish, Dawlish, Dowlish and, of course, other settlements named Douglas.

 History

 Early history

-In the absence of any archaeological data, the origins of the town may be revealed by analysis of the original street and plot pattern.
+In the absence of any archaeological data, the origins of the city may be revealed by analysis of the original street and plot pattern.
 The discovery of a bronze weapon in central Douglas, and the large Ballaquayle Viking treasure hoard on the outskirts (now in the Manx Museum and British Museum, London), both in the 1890s, hint at the early importance of the site now occupied by Douglas.
-Scholars agree that the name of the town derives from Early Celtic 'Duboglassio' meaning 'black river'.
+Scholars agree that the name of the city derives from Early Celtic 'Duboglassio' meaning 'black river'.
 Douglas is twice referred to in the monastic Chronicle of the Kings of Man and the Isles: first in 1190, when the monks of St Mary's Abbey at Rushen were transferred there for a four-year stay; then again in 1313, when Robert the Bruce, King of Scotland, spent the night at the "monastery of Duglas" on his way to seize Castle Rushen.
 These may be references to the site of the later Nunnery, a little upstream from the port.

 The first detailed documentation shows that in 1511 there were only thirteen resident households in the settlement clustered north of the harbour; most of the property there was classified as "chambers" (unoccupied, unheated, single-celled structures) for which rent was paid by non-residents including clergy, officials and landowners from elsewhere on the island.
-This suggests that the town's nucleus originated as a non-urban port.
+This suggests that the city's nucleus originated as a non-urban port.
 Speculation links the store buildings with the Irish Sea herring fishery, and the import/export trade.